Audio Attacks and Defenses against AED Systems -- A Practical Study: Methodology

-\textbf{Groundtruth dataset creation.} We identified several public audio databases, including some benchmarks to create our groundtruth dataset.
-We use the following databases: \begin{itemize} \item \emph{Detection and Classification of Acoustic Scenes and Events or DCASE dataset}~\cite{DCASE17}: From 2017 and 2018 editions, the DCASE datasets include normalized audio samples with one single instance of an event of interest happening anywhere inside each audio sample of 30 seconds in length, hence the ``rare'' denomination.
-Each sample is created artificially, and has background noise made of everyday audio; \item \emph{Urban Sounds Dataset}~\cite{UrbanSound8k}: A database made of everyday sounds found at urban locations.
-The samples are not normalized and vary quite a bit among themselves; \item \emph{MIMII Dataset}~\cite{UrbanSound8k}: A dataset conceived to aid the investigation and inspection of malfunctioning industrial machines.
-Some of the sounds in this set can also be found on home scenarios. \item \emph{Airborne Sound}~\cite{AirborneSound}: An open and free database with audio samples destined to be employed on different sound effects.
+\textbf{Groundtruth dataset creation.} We use the following databases: \emph{Detection and Classification of Acoustic Scenes and Events or DCASE dataset}~\cite{DCASE17}: From 2017 and 2018 editions, the DCASE datasets include normalized audio samples with one single instance of an event of interest happening anywhere inside each audio sample of 30 seconds in length, hence the ``rare'' denomination.
+Each sample is created artificially, and has background noise made of everyday audio; \emph{Urban Sounds Dataset}~\cite{UrbanSound8k}: A database made of everyday sounds found at urban locations.
+The samples are not normalized and vary quite a bit among themselves; \emph{MIMII Dataset}~\cite{UrbanSound8k}: A dataset conceived to aid the investigation and inspection of malfunctioning industrial machines.
+Some of the sounds in this set can also be found on home scenarios. \emph{Airborne Sound}~\cite{AirborneSound}: An open and free database with audio samples destined to be employed on different sound effects.
 One such case is that of guns and medieval weapons.
-The gun part has high quality audio on several different types of guns, recorded from different positions. \item \emph{Environmental Sounds}~\cite{ESC50}: A dataset of 50 different sound events and over 2,000 samples. \item \emph{Zapsplat}~\cite{Zapsplat}: Over 85,000 professional-grade audio samples as royalties-free music and sound effects. \item \emph{FreeSound}~\cite{FreeSound}: A collaborative database of Creative Commons Licensed sounds. \item \emph{Fesliyan Studios}~\cite{Fesliyan}: A database of royalty-free sounds. \end{itemize}
+The gun part has high quality audio on several different types of guns, recorded from different positions. \emph{Environmental Sounds}~\cite{ESC50}: A dataset of 50 different sound events and over 2,000 samples. \emph{Zapsplat}~\cite{Zapsplat}: Over 85,000 professional-grade audio samples as royalties-free music and sound effects. \emph{FreeSound}~\cite{FreeSound}: A collaborative database of Creative Commons Licensed sounds. \emph{Fesliyan Studios}~\cite{Fesliyan}: A database of royalty-free sounds.
 We call the samples from these datasets that contain audio events of interest (security/ safety related) as \emph{``positive samples''}, and those that do not contain sounds of interest as \emph{``negative samples''}.